The Chicago Athenaeum

-A visitor to a place is a participant in that place.
-Recognizing this, we believe creating landscapes and architecture that offer unexpected opportunities for access and engagement can elevate the human experience, triggering reflection, awareness, and action on the part of visitors.
-Well-designed places can result in more sustainable relationships between ourselves, our communities, and the earth.
+We believe that well-designed places can elevate the human experience, triggering reflection, awareness, and action on the part of visitors.
+The best designs build relationships between ourselves, our communities, and the earth.

 Special Mention: Public Projects